Sieep-Coding/pyt/readme.md

 # pyt

-A simple interface to manage business data, written in python using tkinter with a *FAST* sqlite backend.
+A python UI to manage essential business data with tkinter and a *FAST* sqlite backend.

 ## Manage Contacts, Projects, and more.